52617365/Lookup-Tools/README.md

 It will:

-- Parse data from a delimited file format.
+- Parse data from a delimited file format with one of the following delimiters `:;.,\\s+|__`.
+- The pandas python engine supports getting the dynamic delimiters from the file, but it is not very reliable, so I have to manually specify the delimiter.
 - Capture the dataset name from the file name, store it within the dataset.
 - Use the dataset name to find additional information about the dataset, such as the date of the dataset, if found, store it within the dataset.